jsb58p/CS-303-Assignment-1/README.md

 The default constructor will use "A1input.txt" for the array initialization.
 To use a different file, use a string parameter when declaring the object to specify the file being used.
 Make sure to include the .txt extension.

-Below is an example of declaring an object of type Array_Modify with and without a parameter:
+Below is an example of declaring an object of type Array_Modify with a parameter, then an example of declaring the object without a parameter:

   		Array_Modify numArray("A1input.txt"); //parameter